-Head of School Dr. Wendy Hill and Assistant Head of School and Director, Center for the Advancement of Girls Mariandl Hufford wrote an article for the Philadelphia Inquirer on the importance of teaching leadership identity in young girls.
+Head of School Dr. Wendy Hill and Mariandl Hufford, founding director of the Center for the Advancement of Girls, wrote an article for the Philadelphia Inquirer on the importance of teaching leadership identity in young girls.

 Leadership identity, noun.
 The ability to see oneself as a leader.

 To view herself as a leader, a girl first must feel that she is capable of leadership — which is why we focus on developing leadership identity in our youngest students.